CLSherrod/clsherrod.github.io/_posts/2026-01-26-self-help-gurus.md

 Most attacks on public self-help figures aren’t really about fraud.
 They’re about _expectations_.

-People expect a guru to be:
+People expect a teacher to be:
 - deeply personal
 - endlessly available
 - morally pure